History of the Big 12 Conference: New members 2023

+Men's soccer

-Another interesting situation involved the only then-current Big 12 member that sponsored men's soccer, West Virginia, which had announced it would move that sport to Conference USA (C-USA) in July 2022.
-Of the 14 schools that were full C-USA members in the 2021–22 school year, nine have announced their departure, including five of the nine schools that competed in C-USA men's soccer in that school year.
-Of the remaining five full members, only FIU sponsors men's soccer, and Liberty has the only men's soccer program among the four schools set to join C-USA in the near future.
+Another interesting situation involved the only then-current Big 12 member that sponsored men's soccer, West Virginia, which had announced it would move that sport to Conference USA (CUSA) in July 2022.
+Of the 14 schools that were full CUSA members in the 2021–22 school year, nine would announce their departure, including five of the nine schools that competed in CUSA men's soccer in that school year.
+Of the remaining five full members, only FIU sponsored men's soccer, and Liberty had the only men's soccer program among the four schools that eventually joined CUSA in 2023.
 Affiliate member Coastal Carolina was set to depart once its full-time home of the Sun Belt Conference (SBC) reinstated men's soccer, which at that time was expected for 2023.
-With the C-USA men's soccer league also including Kentucky and South Carolina, the only two SEC members that sponsor the sport, this gave three Power Five schools effective control over C-USA men's soccer.
+With the CUSA men's soccer league also including Kentucky and South Carolina, the only two SEC members that sponsor the sport, this gave three Power Five schools effective control over CUSA men's soccer.

 Later developments in the SBC dramatically changed this scenario.
 The first involved James Madison, a Colonial Athletic Association member that sponsors men's soccer and announced its plan to move to the SBC in 2023.
-The CAA barred JMU from participation in any further conference championship events, invoking a provision in its bylaws that allowed such a ban.
+The CAA barred JMU from participation in any further conference championship events, invoking a provision in its then-current bylaws that allowed such a ban.
 The SBC responded by moving JMU's arrival date forward to July 2022.
-Soon after this, the other three C-USA members set to move to the SBC in 2023 (Marshall, Old Dominion, and Southern Miss, with Marshall and ODU sponsoring men's soccer) announced that they would instead leave in 2022.
-Following a brief legal dispute, C-USA and the three schools reached a settlement that allowed those schools to join the SBC in 2022.
+Soon after this, the other three CUSA members set to move to the SBC in 2023 (Marshall, Old Dominion, and Southern Miss, with Marshall and ODU sponsoring men's soccer) announced that they would instead leave in 2022.
+Following a brief legal dispute, CUSA and the three schools reached a settlement that allowed those schools to join the SBC in 2022.
 With three men's soccer schools now joining in 2022 instead of 2023, the SBC announced it would reinstate men's soccer at that time.
 Kentucky, South Carolina, and West Virginia moved men's soccer into the revived SBC league.
+UCF would join SBC men's soccer upon its 2023 arrival in the Big 12.